robinhood/faust/docs/userguide/tasks.rst

         print('APP STARTED')

-If you add the above to the module that defines your app and start the worker, you should see the message printed after starting the worker.
+If you add the above to the module that defines your app and start the worker, you should see the message printed in the output of the worker.

-A task is a one-off task, if you want to do something at periodic intervals you can use a timer.
+A task is a one-off task; if you want to do something at periodic intervals, you can use a timer.

 .. _tasks-timers:

 Timers
 ======

-A timer is also a task, but one that executes every ``n`` seconds:
+A timer is a task that executes every ``n`` seconds:

 .. sourcecode:: python